MaxBewsey/pokemon-competitive-viability/README.md

   - Select typings and abilities
   - Visualise results on radar plot
   - Compare to similar Pokémon using Nearest Neighbour logic.
+*Note: The Viability Rater UI is not visible on the GitHub preview.
+To access, the notebook (and datasets) must be downloaded and run.*

 ## Methods & Tools
 - **Data Engineering & Cleaning:** pandas, numpy, dataset merging, feature engineering